thedeveco/thedeveco.com/content/team.md

 +++
 title = "The Team"
-description = "The Developer Ecosystem (devEco) | Built by developer, for developers" date = "2024-09-01" aliases = ["team", "the-team", "members"] author = "devCore"
+description = "The Developer Ecosystem (devEco) | Built by developer, for developers.
+Maintained by the devCore" date = "2024-09-01" aliases = ["team", "the-team", "members"] author = "devCore"